envyforyou/portfolio/README.md

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC_BY--NC--ND_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-all artwork, characters, and animations are original works by **denya sonata (envy)** and are licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) — you may not repost, modify, or use commercially without explicit permission.
+all artwork, characters, and animations are original works by **Denya Sonata (envy)** and are licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) — you may not repost, modify, or use commercially without explicit permission.

 the site's source code is proprietary — available for reference only, not licensed for reuse.